anssilap/arch_init/readme.md

 # Arch init
 Arch configuration script based on DHH's [Omarchy](https://github.com/basecamp/omarchy).
-I don't use the same programs as DHH, but I like how simple Omarchy is, so I copied the basic structure from Omarchy and made it fit the setup I like to use.
+I don't use the setup, but I like how simple Omarchy is, so I copied the basic structure and made it fit my needs.

 ## Preparation
-Do these steps before running `install.sh`
+Do these steps before running the install

 ### Create Arch install media
 1. Download Arch ISO from: https://archlinux.org/download/